Maria Manetti Shrem Mentors

 “Growth happens when we feel safe enough to explore and brave enough to be ourselves.”

 Gabriel Garcia (he/him/they/them) is an interdisciplinary musician and artist currently based in Brooklyn, NY and originally hailing from Hartford, CT.
-Gabriel earned a Bachelor of Fine Arts in Classical Music with a specialization in Voice from Carnegie Mellon University (CMU).
-Their collaborations with visual artists, engineers, and composers at CMU inspired them to pursue a master’s degree in Contemporary Performance at the Manhattan School of Music.
+Gabriel holds a BFA in Classical Music from Carnegie Mellon University.
+Their collaborations with visual artists, engineers, and composers at CMU inspired them to pursue an MM in Contemporary Performance at Manhattan School of Music.

-Since then, Gabriel has performed as a Project Inclusion Vocal Fellow with the Grant Park Music Festival, served as a traditional cantor in some of New York City’s most prominent Catholic churches, and appeared as a soloist in baroque and liturgical concerts throughout New England.
-He also continues to compose and perform as an electronic and ambient musician alongside his collaborators.
+Since then, Gabriel has performed as a Vocal Fellow with the Grant Park Music Festival, served as a traditional cantor in New York City’s most prominent Catholic churches, and appeared as a soloist in baroque and liturgical concerts throughout New England.
+Gabriel is an active contributor to the NYC underground and DIY scene, performing and DJing at some of the city’s most notable venues such as Nowadays, TV Eye, Trans-Pecos, Intercomm, and countless others.
+Alongside violinist and composer Yaz Lancaster, their experimental ambient duo “medium.” has performed and presented at New Ear Festival, Princeton University, NYU, Operator Radio (NL), and most recently Gaudeamus Festival in Utrecht, Netherlands.

-Gabriel has had the privilege of learning music through Suzuki, Orff, and Dalcroze pedagogies, and he incorporates elements of all three into his own teaching and artistic practice.
+Gabriel has had the privilege of learning music through Suzuki, Orff, and Dalcroze pedagogies, and incorporates elements of all three into their own teaching and artistic practice.

 Mentoring Philosophy